AppDaemon/appdaemon/README.md

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
-                        full path to config file
-  -p PIDFILE, --pidfile PIDFILE
+                        full path to config diectory -p PIDFILE, --pidfile PIDFILE
                         full path to PID File
   -t TICK, --tick TICK  time in seconds that a tick in the schedular lasts